konstellation-io/website/content/en/docs/KRE/user/10_Intro/_index.md

 When dealing with solutions at a user's level our scope changes and narrows down to another set of issues.
 Our solutions will be coded into nodes, these nodes alongside an entrypoint will form a workflow, one or more workflows will form a version of a project.
-Projects can be versioned and several can be uploaded at the same time to your KRE.
+Projects can be versioned and several can be uploaded at the same time to your KAI Server.

-Projects will then be run by a runner inside KRE, it looks something like this:
+Projects will then be run by a runner inside KAI Server, it looks something like this:

 ## Versions architecture